-Vitamin B12 is an essential micronutrient that plays an important role in converting nutrients into energy, nerve function, and mood regulation.
+Vitamin B12 is an essential micronutrient that plays an important role in converting nutrients into energy, nerve activity and mood regulation.
 Symptoms of vitamin B12 deficiency are often overlooked because they are easily confused with other health problems, according to the health website Healthline (USA).

 PHOTO: AI